Gated KalmaNet: A Fading Memory Layer Through Test-Time Ridge Regression: Experiments

 \myparagraph{Setup} To enable long-context capabilities of our models, as is common practice, we perform continued pre-training of our 2.8B models obtained in \cref{subsubsection: short-context tasks} on $25$B tokens of long documents at $128$K context length (cf. Appendix).
 To the best of our knowledge we are the first to train and evaluate SSM models up to $128$K context (e.g., previous work \cite{Yang-ICLR2025} only considered up to $4$K/$8$K context).

 \myparagraph{Tasks} For long-context, we refrain from using perplexity as it is known to have limitations at assessing long-context performance of LLMs \cite{nunez2024expansion,fang2024wrong,gao2025train}.
-Instead, we turn to recently proposed benchmarks that mix synthetic and real datasets comprising several long-context tasks: synthetic Recall, Retrieval-Augmented Generation (RAG), Many shot In-Context Learning (ICL) and Long Question-Answering (LongQA).
-For synthetic Recall and LongQA we consider tasks from the RULER benchmark \cite{hsieh2024ruler}.
+Instead, we turn to recently proposed benchmarks that mix synthetic and real datasets comprising several long-context tasks: Synthetic Recall, Retrieval-Augmented Generation (RAG), Many shot In-Context Learning (ICL) and Long Question-Answering (LongQA).
+For Synthetic Recall and LongQA we consider tasks from the RULER benchmark \cite{hsieh2024ruler}.
 For RAG and ICL we consider tasks from HELMET \cite{yen2025helmet}.

 \myparagraph{Results} \cref{fig:longctx_ssm} reports our results. \ourshortname shows strong RAG and LongQA capabilities, outperforming all fading memory baselines by at least $10$\% (rel. improvement).
-Interestingly, on synthetic Recall tasks from RULER, \ourshortname is competitive only at $4$K context length and starts to fall behind afterwards.
-We attribute this divergence to the fundamental differences between these task types.
-While both RAG and LongQA can be thought of as finding relevant information in long streams of text, they involve more realistic linguistic patterns and semantic relationships that align with natural text distributions seen during pretraining.
-In contrast, synthetic Recall tasks require models to find specific words, numbers, or UUIDs verbatim from long contexts filled with random distractors.
-This artificial setting does not reflect natural text distributions.
-Since \ourshortname computes MAP estimates of the latent state based on learned representations of observed tokens, it relies on its pretrained weights to determine which information is important to retain.
-The synthetic and unnatural structure of Recall tasks makes it difficult for the model to identify what should be retained, as pretrained knowledge provides little signal about importance in these artificial contexts.
-This suggests that our approach excels in realistic scenarios where pretrained knowledge about natural language structure can guide information selection, but struggles when the signal-to-noise distinction is purely artificial.
+Interestingly, on Synthetic Recall tasks from RULER, \ourshortname is competitive only at $4$K context length and starts to fall behind afterwards.
+We attribute this gap to the nature of the tasks.
+RAG and LongQA involve realistic linguistic patterns that align with natural text distributions seen during pretraining, whereas synthetic recall requires verbatim retrieval of random tokens from artificial contexts.
+Since \ourshortname computes MAP estimates of the latent state using learned representations, its pretrained weights guide which information to retain.
+This is advantageous in naturalistic settings, but less so when the signal-to-noise distinction is purely artificial (see \cref{section:no-S-NIAH} for further analysis).